MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

 **3. Find the volumes scanned by the antivirus driver**

-For example, the in sample output you may notice that WdFilter.sys driver scans the *X:\MSSQL15.SQL10\MSSQL\DATA* folder, which appears to be a SQL Server data folder.
+In the sample output you may notice that WdFilter.sys driver scans the *X:\MSSQL15.SQL10\MSSQL\DATA* folder, which appears to be a SQL Server data folder.
 This folder is a good candidate to be excluded from antivirus scanning.

 ## Configure a firewall with SQL Server products